Skip advert

 Advertisement

-Jeep Compass preview: walkaround, specs and full details
+New Jeep Compass preview: walkaround, prices and specs

 The next Jeep Compass promises to be a big improvement on-road, but is it just too restrained?

-As a cog in the massive automotive machine that is Stellantis, the Jeep Compass runs on the common multi-energy STLA-M platform that has been optimised for both battery electric and hybrid powertrains.
+Thanks to its manufacturer being a cog in the massive automotive machine that is Stellantis, the Jeep Compass runs on the group’s common multi-energy STLA-M platform that has been optimised for both battery-electric and hybrid powertrains.
+The key difference between the Jeep and its siblings, however, is the car’s styling and rugged appeal – something that’s true of most Jeeps.

 Key specs